abchoudhary/BDD_Framework/README.md

 **Behaviour driven development is an agile software development technique that encourages collaboration between developers, QA and non-technical business participants in a software project.**

 **Behave operates on following directories:**
-* __Feature Files__: written by Business analyst or sponser with behaviour scenarios in it.
+* __Feature Files__: Written by Business analysts or sponsers with behaviour scenarios in it.
   * Scenarios are written in this file using Gherkin Keywords.
 For Example: feature_file.feature
   ```
   Feature: Name of the feature